Where Is My Castle: Recording and content

 Smith entered the studio to record the selections for Where Is My Castle in the fall of 1970.
 She cut the album's material over the course of five studio sessions: September 23, September 28, October 6 and October 27.
 The sessions were recorded at RCA Victor Studios, located in Nashville, Tennessee and were produced by Bob Ferguson.
 Five overdub sessions were also recorded that featured a vocal chorus performed by four background singers.
 The album consisted of ten tracks.
 Billboard magazine described the album as having a "traditional country flavor".
 Songs recorded for the album featured background instrumentation from fiddle and steel guitar.

-Four cuts by songwriter Dallas Frazier were recorded during for the project.
+Four cuts by songwriter Dallas Frazier were recorded for the project.
 According to Frazier, many of the album's songs he penned for Smith were reflective of her personal life: "When you're close to people, they always influence your writing," he recounted in 2012.
 Among the songs by Frazier was the title track, which has been claimed to have been written about Smith's two failed marriages up to that point.
 Other new recordings included Frazier's "Darling Days", "Too Good to Be True" and the Conway Twitty-penned "I'm So Used to Loving You".

 Smith also recorded several covers for the project including Twitty's "Hello Darlin'".
 According to Mazor, Twitty performed the song to Smith first before releasing his own version as a single.
 She also covered Roger Miller's "When a House Is Not a Home" and Merle Haggard's gospel selection titled "Jesus Take a Hold".
 Smith would end up re-recording the track for her 2021 album The Cry of the Heart and explain her reasoning for doing so to The New York Times: "It’s just as relevant today as it was back then, if not more so."
 A second gospel song was also included titled "Clinging to a Saving Hand".
 Another cover song Smith cut for the project was "Before I'm Over You", which was originally a top five country single for Loretta Lynn.